 It can be difficult to maintain a garden when there is very limited space.
 Most residential houses in the city are paved with concrete, with very little space for soil or gravel.
 However, there are many unlikely spaces in the house that can function as a garden.
 The driveway can function as a garden by adding an island between two strips of concrete where the wheels can drive on.

 Another option is to build a vertical garden on a wall or a standalone garden.
 You can build a wooden column with moss on its sides to grown herbs and other aerial plants.
 A vacant wall can be lined with hanging pots planted with small herbs or even orchids.
 Vines can also be planted next to the wall to create a wall of plants.
 Lastly, in a city apartment, an unutilized rooftop can be used as small city garden.
 We recommend having a chat with this company that they offer the best patio and driveway paving services in Dublin and can be very useful to create some extra space for your garden.
+Moreover, they are professional brick pavers so they only use the best materials for your project.

 Garden implements can be utilized as extra garden space.
 For example, the roof of a shed can be used as extra space to grow herbs and other plants.
 Just be sure to use weather protection on the shed to keep the shed safe from the elements.